-Blown-In Cellulose Insulation
+Blown-In Cellulose Insulation in Toronto

-- Blown-in cellulose insulation has great coverage - it completely fills cavities and small spaces in your attic that traditional batt insulation struggles to fill.
+- Blown-in cellulose insulation has great coverage - it completely fills the cavities and small spaces in your attic that traditional batt insulation struggles to fill.

 - Comparable R-Values between fibreglass and blown-in cellulose insulation make it a good choice for spaces in which you need insulation, but don’t want the added expense and mess - such as adding insulation to wall cavities.

 - No asbestos, formaldehyde or other toxic chemicals.

 - Despite its paper composition, loose fill cellulose is fire retardant because it has been treated with boric acid.
 You may be more familiar with this natural chemical in the laundry room, where borax is often used as a laundry booster.

 - Did you know borax is also frequently found in at-home insect repellent and trap kits?
 This addition to cellulose blown in insulation in Toronto makes it an inhospitable environment for tricky to get rid of pests like ants.